ironscar/dba-starter/postgres/docs/10 - backup-restore.md

 - Takes a base backup of a running Postgres cluster
   - basically the actual files that represent the DB instead of a set of SQL statements that can recreate the DB like in `pg_dump`
-- It can take full or incrememntal backups
+- It can take full or incremental backups
 - It can be used for PITR and streaming-replication-standby server
 - It takes backups of entire DB cluster always and cannot selectively do objects like `pg_dump`
 - It can only restore for the same DB version on same platform so new versions of DB on different OS cannot be restored unlike `pg_dump`